scrapy/scrapy/docs/topics/request-queues.rst

       used, for example, to create a unique file or folder to store the queue content.

-      *state* is a variable containing state of queue
+      *state* is a variable containing state of queue.
+It should be serializeable and deserializeble by json module.
+You need to come up with proper type and structure to completely restore an internal state of your queue.

    .. method:: push(self, request: scrapy.http.Request) -> None